zakishaheen/LetsHack/Uneditted.md

 doing it over and over again, learning the feels of completing.

 #### Sportsmanship
+Sportsmanship isn't about taking a losing in a good way but accepting success in a humbling way as well.
+Of about giving credit where its due.
+Of naming your team members in your success and highlight the giants upon whose shoulders you stand on.
+Hackathons will give you the oppertunity to improve upon your sportsmanship.

+### Impact

+#### Professional Impact

+#### Personal Impact

+#### Social Impact

+## Kinds of Hackathons

 Hackathons I have attended:
 - space apps 2015